Rysputree/Node.js--Express--MongoDB---More--The-Complete-Bootcamp-2023/README.md

     this.statusCode = statusCode;
     //the statusCode as a stringstarts with a four, well, then we have a fail.And so here, let's use the ternary, okay,and so it's fail when it starts with a four,and otherwise it's an error, this.status = `${statusCode}`.startsWith('4') ? 'fail' : 'error';
-    //So all of our errors willget this property set to true,and I'm doing that so that laterwe can then test for this propertyand only send error messages backto the client for these operational errorsthat we created using this class.And this is useful because some other crazy unexpected errors that might happenin our application, for example a programming error,or some bug in one of the packagesthat we require into our app,and these errors will then of coursenot have this .is operational property on them. this.isOperational = true;
+    //So all of our errors will get this property set to true,and I'm doing that so that laterwe can then test for this propertyand only send error messages backto the client for these operational errorsthat we created using this class.And this is useful because some other crazy unexpected errors that might happenin our application, for example a programming error,or some bug in one of the packagesthat we require into our app,and these errors will then of coursenot have this .is operational property on them. this.isOperational = true;
   }
 }
 ```

-> utils/appError.js

 Stacktrace show where the error happened, also will show the all call stacks